samhiggie/Run2HTT_Combine_old/README.md

   inclusive workspace/fit
   - `--ComputeImpacts` Computes the impacts for the Inclusive POI
   - `--Timeout` Terminate combine commands after 3 minutes

-  Reads categories from a seperate python file to feed category options into the various combine models.

    To try and keep output seperate, and archived, and the main directory clean, each time this script is run, it will generate a tag with the date, and a random string assigned to it.
 All output of the script can be found in HTT_Output (it will make this directory if it is not already present) in a directory called Output_[Date]_[String Tag].

+  #### CategoryConfigurations.py
+  This contains a few dictionaries in {"Category_Name":"Directory_Loaded_From_File"} format to define what categories the script will look to try to load from the files.
+Please edit this if you are changing how the channels will run.

 ### sortingSTXS.py